soketi/soketi/README.md

 ## ⁉ Ideas or Discussions?

 Have any ideas that can make into the project?
 Perhaps you have questions?
-[Jump into the discussions board](https://github.com/soketi/soketi/discussions)
+[Jump into the discussions board](https://github.com/soketi/soketi/discussions) or [join the Discord channel](https://discord.gg/VgfKCQydjb)

 ## 🔒  Security